Are you looking for things to do in Tulum, Mexico?

 White sand and boutique hotels don’t always have to be complemented by pretentious eateries.
-This obviously depends on where you stay, but I did manage to find the best Tacos in the Caribbean.
-Try these places if you can:
+This depends on where you stay, I managed to find the best Tacos in the Caribbean.

 - El capitan:Tulum Av.

 Remember the long road I mentioned, (4km in total)?
-If you’re backpacking on a budget, a bit of planning can go a long way here in Tulum.
+When backpacking on a budget, a bit of planning will go a long way in Tulum.

 If this is your only stop whilst backpacking Mexico or through Latin America and looking for authentic Mexican food, I recommend you get yourself to Tulum town to soak up the local food and culture.

-After visiting Xcaret theme park and traveling from the Playa del Carmen, I found the urban design in Tulum a little weird when compared to other places I’d visited in Mexico but it wasn’t difficult to find taste authentic food.
+If you visit Xcaret theme park or travel to Playa del Carmen, or Cancun, you may find the urban design in Tulum a little weird when compared to other places in Mexico, but it’s not difficult to find authentic food.

 Travel Insurance for Mexico